EmmaHongW/NLP_Assignment_Sentiment_Analysis/README.md

 - GPU is strongly recommended to run the codes

 ## Data Preprocessing
 In the beginning, we tried several classic preprocessing method for NLP tasks such as lowering case, removing the stop words or lemmatization, but in fact it performed better without any preprocessing for the text input for the transformaer based model, like BERT.
-The model itself wad designed to handle original texts, the traditional proprocessing methods may reduce the contexts which can be useful for BERT.
+The model itself wad designed to handle original texts, the traditional proprocessing methods may reduce the contexts which can be useful.

 We used label encoding for the polarity labels: **0: 'positive, 1: 'neutral', 2: 'negative'**.